International students in Canada: Economic impact of students

 The large number of international students studying in Canada contributes significantly to the Canadian economy.
 According to Global Affairs Canada, the economic impact can be felt across the entire country.
 In 2015, expenditures by international students, including tourism associated with visitors to the students, was worth $12.8 billion; in 2016, that figure had increased by 21.2% to $15.5 billion.

 Long-term international students spent an estimated yearly average of $33,800 in 2015 and $35,100 in 2016.
 This figure includes expenses associated with education, as well as unrelated discretionary spending, but excludes money spent by visiting family and friends.
 In 2015, international student education created or supported 140,010 jobs (118,640 full-time equivalent), and in 2016, that increased to approximately 168,860 jobs (143,150 FTE).
 By 2022, the Canadian government reported that the annual economic contribution of international students had increased to $22.3 billion, greater than exports of auto parts, lumber or aircraft.

 International student spending in Ontario contributed $5.04 billion to the provincial gross domestic product in 2015; this figure increased to $6.35 billion in 2016.
 The expenditures of international students supported 62,737 jobs in 2015, and 79,034 jobs in 2016.
 British Columbia also experienced an increase in their GDP from $2.39 billion in 2015 up to $2.76 in 2016.
 Over the same period, jobs supported by foreign enrollment in British Columbia increased from 35,294 to 40,499.

-The economic effects of foreign students studying in Canada can be profound and varied; for example, they must handle all aspects of their education independently and pay higher tuition than students from the United States.
+The economic effects of foreign students studying in Canada can be profound and varied.
 When it comes to consumer spending, international students spend their money on a variety of items such as housing, food, transit, rent, and other living costs.
 As of January 1, 2024, students must prove they have $20,635/year in financial support to be eligible to study in Canada.

 The notable growth in international students from India has led to escalated tensions with Canada's large Indian Canadian community, who claim that students are "stealing their jobs" and "causing violence" within the established Indian enclaves of the country.